ooraini/kubernetes.adm/docs/docsite/rst/introduction.rst

 - upgrade: Upgrade Kubernetes control plane and workers.
 - keepalived: Setup a HA floating IP using ``keepalived``.
 - api_server_lb: Setup a load balancer for the API server using HAProxy and keepalived for HA cluster.
-- donwload: Donwload arbitrray files, mostly for installing CLIs from Github releases.
+- download: Download arbitrary files, mostly for installing CLIs from Github releases.

-Bootstraping a Cluster
+Bootstrapping a Cluster
 ----------------------

 To create a cluster using ``kubeadm`` you run the following commands: